k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/05_edit_web_service_code.md

    * Navigation and Search options.

 Note that IntelliJ is not part of the Fabric Studio Installation Package and **must be** installed.
-Once installed, it is integrated into the Fabric Studio and can be invoked by right clicking the Web Service working area and selecting it or by pressing **CTTL+I** on your keyboard.
+Once installed, it is integrated into the Fabric Studio and can be invoked by right clicking the Web Service working area and selecting it or by pressing **CTRL+I** on your keyboard.

 A Web Service can also be edited directly in its main working area.